A note from the project directors

 We searched for open access data from objective, unbiased sources for each of the outcome measures in the logic models.
 Such data exist for some outcomes, but do not exist for others.
 The site provides links to existing data sources when available.
 The site also offers examples of research evidence that exist for common activities related to community health improvement.
 These examples will assist you to make a quick, initial assessment concerning the evidence-based impacts of activities under your consideration, and/or they can provide a starting point for an in-depth literature review that you might want to undertake.

 Wilder Research maintains this site.
 As new data sources and measures become available, we will update the site.
-If you would like to join our mailing list, or if you have questions, please contact us.

 We wish you the best in your efforts to build a culture of health!